Nick Senzel Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks 18th in the league.

-- The Red Sox's 4.68 team ERA ranks 24th among all league pitching staffs.
+- The Red Sox have a 4.75 team ERA that ranks 25th across all MLB pitching staffs.

-- The Red Sox give up the fourth-most home runs in baseball (75 total, 1.4 per game).
+- The Red Sox surrender the third-most home runs in baseball (76 total, 1.4 per game).

-- Bello gets the start for the Red Sox, his eighth of the season.
-He is 3-2 with a 4.08 ERA and 37 strikeouts through 35 1/3 innings pitched.
+- Paxton (1-1 with a 5.14 ERA and 19 strikeouts in 14 2/3 innings pitched) gets the start for the Red Sox, his fourth of the season.

-- His last appearance came on Wednesday against the Los Angeles Angels, when the right-hander went seven innings, surrendering two earned runs while giving up six hits.
+- The left-hander's most recent appearance was on Thursday against the Los Angeles Angels, when he went three innings, surrendering five earned runs while allowing four hits.

-- The 24-year-old has amassed an ERA of 4.08, with 9.4 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .281 against him.
+- The 34-year-old has a 5.14 ERA and 12.2 strikeouts per nine innings across three games this season, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.